organisciak/dissertation/document/3_typology.md

 With
-    contributions such as opinion ratings of information objects the process might be to average; with multiple-keyed classification, the aggregation process may be a vote majority; with starring (sometimes referred to as favoriting, liking, or recommending), the averaged aggregation may simply show the number of people that have performed the action.
+    contributions such as opinion ratings of information objects the process might be to average; with multiple-keyed classification, the aggregation process may be a vote majority, where the most popular option is retained; with starring (sometimes referred to as favoriting, liking, or recommending), the averaged aggregation may simply show the number of people that have performed the action.